-We have spent over a thousand nights at hundreds of campgrounds around the country, but just eight years ago we didn’t even know the difference between a travel trailer and a motorized RV.
+We have spent over a thousand nights at hundreds of campgrounds around the country, but 15 years ago we didn’t even know the difference between a travel trailer and a motorized RV.

 We were married almost 10 years before our twin boys arrived in this world.
 Over the course of that time we traveled a ton…driving out to California and back, cruising up and down the East Coast, checking out Jazz Fest in New Orleans, hiking in Maine, and enjoying summers in Cape Hatteras.

 Road trips were our thing…camping not so much.

 But then we had children and realized the horror and expense of staying in hotels and eating in restaurants with the tiny terrors.
 So on a whim, we bought a pop up camper.
 We had absolutely no idea what we were doing, and it could have been a disaster…but it wasn’t.

 Wherever you are on your journey—whether dreaming about buying a first RV or looking for fresh travel inspiration—we welcome you to the RV Atlas community.
 We have learned that breaking out of our routine, seeing new places, and meeting new people has transformed our experience as parents and made our lives a heck of a lot more fun.
 We hope you are inspired to pursue some adventures of your own.